20. Training and Orientation Materials

 At no time during the site visit will a member of the site team make any evaluative or prescriptive comments regarding the "state of the college" or the findings of the site team.
 Comments will be made to college and university officials at the appropriate time.

 For a typical site visit schedule, please refer to the COE manual (Section 13).
-On site, each site team member must be satisfied that compliance with all standards is thoroughly investigated and discussed and that results (findings) are recorded.
+On site, each site team member must be satisfied that compliance with all standards is thoroughly investigated and discussed and that results (deficiencies) are recorded.
 The chairperson of the site visit team will provide special assignments to team members regarding one or more of the standards.
-Each member should pay special attention to these standards since he/she will be asked to write the team's conclusions for the evaluation report as it is revised in those areas.
+Each member should pay special attention to these standards since he/she will be asked to write the team's comments for the evaluation report.
 However, each team member is responsible for all standards.
 The evaluation should take into account that program diversity exists in colleges; the Council encourages diversity and educational innovation.
 The site team will not compare programs with other veterinary colleges.
 Each team member must judge only the college being visited in the context of its mission and educational objectives as presented in the self-study.

 From the typical schedule, one will see that the site team tours facilities and meets with: administrators (both college and university); faculty (teaching, research, service); professional and graduate students; interns and residents; departmental service (hospital, special program, etc.) representatives; specialized committees (research, curriculum, etc.); library and learning resources personnel; and faculty and students interested in confidential discussion.
 From these observations and discussions, and comparing these findings with the standards, the college mission, and self-study, the team forms evaluation judgments to be reported to the COE.